respec/HSPsquared/README.md

-## Install with Pip
+## Install Option 2 using `pip`

-Follow these steps to install using `pip`, the [Package Installer for Python](https://packaging.python.org/en/latest/guides/tool-recommendations/).
+Installing HSP2 using `pip`, the [Package Installer for Python](https://packaging.python.org/en/latest/guides/tool-recommendations/), is an alternative method to installing with `conda`.

+**WARNING**: If you followed [Install Option 1 using `conda`](#install-option-1-using-conda), then DO NOT also install using `pip`.
+Your install is complete and you can ignore all installatino steps below.

 ### 1. Install Python and Pip